Article from Le Figaro Magazine

 For the love of lavender

-A former sailor, this jack-of-all-trades started making spindles filled with fragrant seeds.
+A former sailor, this jack-of-all-trades has embarked on making spindles filled with fragrant seeds.

-From an object of Provençal tradition, he made an exceptional item.
+From an object of Provençal tradition, he has created an exceptional item.

-From the navy to the nose, Philippe Franc's career path is not the most traditional.
-After years on the decks of ships, then as an engineer in various industries, including civil nuclear power, your designer developed a passion for lavender.
+From the sea to the nose, Philippe Franc's career path is anything but conventional.
+After years on the decks of ships, then as an engineer in various industries, including civilian nuclear power, this creator developed a passion for lavender.
 It all began with a welcome gift from a neighbor: a braided spindle filled with these delicately scented seeds, a Provençal tradition.
-Philippe Franc has just settled in Pertuis, just outside Aix-en-Provence.
+Philippe Franc has recently settled in Pertuis, near Aix-en-Provence.

-In 2003, at the age of 41, he returned to school, earning an MBA in marketing.
-"This lavender spindle spoke to me," he says.
+In 2003, at the age of 41, he went back to school, earning an MBA in marketing.
+"That lavender wand really spoke to me," he says.
 He immersed himself in scents and colors.
-When it comes to smell, he's got a taste for it.
-He comes from a family of distillers in Revel.
+His sense of smell comes from a long line of distillers in Revel.
 As for his eye, he's an amateur painter with a rich palette.
-Self-taught, Philippe Franc began making the spindles himself.
-In Saint-Etienne, he learned about the quality of ribbons, of which the Forez region is the world capital.
-His creations are so impressive that he offers them to Parisian palaces.
-Le Meurice wants to order 500 pieces from him.
-Impossible, because it's too soon.
-At the Crillon, success is instant.
-The manager buys one as a gift, and the boutique decides to offer them to its customers.
+A self-taught craftsman, Philippe Franc began making the wands himself.
+In Saint-Étienne, he learned about the quality of ribbons, for which the city in the Forez region is the world capital.
+His creations were so exquisite that he offered them to Parisian luxury hotels.
+Le Meurice wanted to order 500 pieces.
+Impossible, as it was too soon.
+At the Crillon, however, the success was immediate.
+The manager bought one as a gift, and the boutique decided to offer them to its customers.

 "Vintage wines"

-After three years of selling at the Cours Mirabeau market in Aix, he set up his own workshop and went online.
-He trained three people. " It's an art form," he explains.
+After three years of selling at the Cours Mirabeau market in Aix-en-Provence, he set up his workshop and launched his online business.
+He trained three people. " It's quite an art ," he explains.
 "Assembling the stems without breaking them, knotting them, braiding the ribbon all around, it requires skill."

-The range is expanding: three sizes of spindles, as well as balls, and even Fabergé-style eggs.
+The range is expanding: three sizes of spindles, as well as balls and even Fabergé-style eggs.
 The ribbons are made of velvet and satin.
 Luxurious metal braiding is also available.
-Located under an arch in the heart of the village of Lourmarin, the Franc 1884 boutique, opened in 2018, is a feast for the eyes.
-The shelves shimmer, and the scents are fragrant. " The 2021 harvest has just ended," explains Philippe Franc.
-"We are making the new pieces."
+Located under an archway in the heart of the village of Lourmarin, the Franc 1884 boutique, opened in 2018, is a real eye-catcher.
+The shelves shimmer and the scents are intoxicating. " The 2021 harvest has just ended," explains Philippe Franc.
+"We are now making the new pieces."

-Two lavender growers have reserved 20,000 plants for him. " Only vintage wines," insists this wine lover.
-In the summer of 2022, he will launch a bottle of lavender inspired by the bottles that Fargeon, Marie-Antoinette's perfumer, prepared for the queen.
-From sea spray to scents, the former sailor has a nose for it.
+Two lavender growers have reserved 20,000 plants for him. " Only vintage varieties," insists this wine enthusiast.
+In the summer of 2022, he will launch a lavender bottle inspired by the perfume bottles that Fargeon, Marie Antoinette's perfumer, prepared for the queen.
+From sea spray to fragrance, the former sailor has a keen nose.

 Jean-Marc Gonin